bit101/quicksettings/README.md

-    settings.addProgressBar(title, max, value, showNumbers);    // creates a progress bar settings.addElement(title, htmlELement);                    // adds any arbitrary HTML element to the panel settings.addHTML(title, htmlString);                        // adds any arbitrary HTML to the panel
+    settings.addProgressBar(title, max, value, showNumbers);    // creates a progress bar settings.addElement(title, htmlELement);                    // adds any arbitrary HTML element to the panel settings.addHTML(title, htmlString);                        // adds any arbitrary HTML to the panel settings.addPassword(title, text, callback);                // adds a password text field settings.addDate(title, date, callback);                    // adds a date input settings.addTime(title, time, callback);                    // adds a time input

-For range, color, boolean and text, the callback will pass the current value of the control.
+For most controls, the callback will pass the current value of the control.
 For the button, it passes a reference to the button itself.
 For the dropdown it passes and object that contains properties index and value (the selected index and the value of the selected item).

+The date control implementation of the control will vary on platforms.
+On some platforms, this will be the same as a text input.
+Date input must be in the form aof a string: "YYYY-MM-DD".
+Output value will be the same.

+The time control implementation of the control will vary on platforms.
+On some platforms, this will be the same as a text input.
+Time input must be in the form aof a string: "HH-MM" or "HH:MM:SS" or "HH:MM:SS:MSS".
+Output value will be the same.

+## Querying Controls

 You can also query the value of controls at any time with:

     settings.getRangeValue(title);
+    settings.getNumberValue(title);
     settings.getBoolean(title);
     settings.getColor(title);
     settings.getText(title);